This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Characteristics of Heriz Rugs

-Designs and Motifs
+Designs and Motifs of Heriz Carpets

-Common design names include:
+Common design names and variations in Heriz rugs include:

 A Samad Khani Design Heriz rug from the Rug the Rock Collection, featuring a semi circular semi geometric medallion and intricate borders.

-Close-up of a Balik Shamaama Border design, featuring fish-like leaves and large round flowers.
+Close-up of a Balik Shamaama border

 Color Palette